FITeagle/adapters/mightyrobot/README.md

 2. Open a command line and navigate to the root directory of this project.
 3. Type this command to build and deploy the archive:

-        mvn clean package wildfly:deploy
+        mvn clean verify wildfly:deploy

 4. This will deploy `target/AdapterMightyRobot.war` to the running instance of the server.
-Look at the JBoss Application Server console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations.
+Look at the JBoss Application Server console or Server log and you should see log messages corresponding to the deployment of the package.

 Access the Adapter
 ------------------

-New Javascript Client is at:
+Javascript Client is at:

 <http://localhost:8080/AdapterMightyRobot/test.html>